autonomys/subspace-docs/versioned_docs/version-latest/protocol/wallets/subwallet.md

     ![rpc-step-2](/img/doc-imgs/subwallet/rpc-step-2.png)

-3. Within the *Manage Netowrks* menu you will see a `+` in the top right corner, click this
+3. Within the *Manage Networks* menu you will see a `+` in the top right corner, click this

     ![rpc-step-3](/img/doc-imgs/subwallet/rpc-step-3.png)